drdukegledhill/SimpleDT4UE/README.md

 The system uses a simple TCP-based protocol for communication:

-- Server listens on port 5000
+- Server listens on port 65436
-- Clients connect and send/receive JSON messages
+- Clients connect to `simpledigitaltwin.local:65436`
 - Real-time updates for all connected clients

 ## Contributing